What is the King’s Centre Food Bank?

 How is the Food Bank funded?

 Entirely by local churches and other charitable donations.
 We rely upon the support of local people to keep the food bank running.
-Without your support we have no money, no food, and no food bank!
-If you would like to contribute then you can put food contributions into the collection bins, or take them to the King’s Centre on Tuesday or Friday between 1.00 and 3.00pm.
+Without your support, we have no money, no food, and no food bank!
+If you would like to contribute then you can put food contributions into the collection bins or contact the office on the number above if you would like to arrange a time to do a food drop-off at the Kings Centre.
 Financial contributions should be taken or sent to The King’s Centre.